WebHare/platform/doc/routing-rendering.md

 ## Mixed language scenarios
+When a page or widget supports both HS and JS we should prefer the one matching the language we're already in.
+So even when HareScript is running under WASM we'll stay inside HareScript if possible.

 ### pageBuilder (JS) based rendering
 `getPageRenderer` supports rendering HareScript pages, both dynamic and static.
 The aim is to be compatible 'out of the box'